Small Ship Polar Adventures Since 1999 +46 31-333 17 30 info@polar-quest.com

 Included in the price:

-- 4 night at Cultura Manor in Quito
+• 4 nights in standard room at Hotel Cultura Manor in Quito

-- 2 National Park guides in Galapagos and local guides in Ecuador
+• 2 National Park guides in Galapagos and local guides in Quito and native guide in the Amazon

 Not included in the price: